BMW motorcycle deep oil pan

-With the advent of the 900 cc engine and the resulting leaks and noises, some figured that the easy way to increase the air volume is to drop the oil level.
+With the advent of the 900 cc engine and the resulting leaks and noises, some figured that the easy way to increase the air volume was to drop the oil level.
 After all, a piston engine is almost the same thing as an air compressor.
 That is quite smart.
 That drops the peak air pressure that is caused by the large 900 cc pistons coming to BDC.
 The high pressure causes the oil to go past the seal and generally leak from other places too.
 It reduces the negative peak pressure caused by the pistons going to TDC.
-Any air escaping or being pulled past the seal, can and does make some very odd noises.
+Any air escaping or being pulled past the seal can make some odd noises.
 Air gets sucked into the engine crankcase and is the real problem.
 This greater amount of air gets compressed to a higher peak, and the official breather can’t handle it.
 The solution was to develop a rear main seal that didn’t allow air to get sucked into the crankcase.

 Some riders add an oil temperature gauge to the motorcycle.
 More than one accessory pan had a provision for a temp sensor.
 That is fine if you are the type of person that wants instrumentation.
 It is for looks, but it isn’t for any need.
 You have only added another place for oil to leak and cause trouble for normal maintenance.
 These bikes don’t get the oil hot under any normal conditions.
 Relax and ride.

 In conclusion, Don’t waste your money.